 It was a sunny day in late September so, of course, we went fishing.
-We had not been to Abel Lake since 2006 and I was anxious to give it another shot.
-I remembered that on my previous trip I was impressed with this lake and had resolved to get back to it much sooner than this.
-However, those of you who read this website understand my obsession with always going someplace new.
+We had not been to Abel Lake since 2006, and I was anxious to give it another shot.
+I remembered that on my previous trip, I was impressed with this lake and had resolved to get back to it much sooner than this.
+However, those who read this website understand my obsession with always going someplace new.

-We bounced down the rough road into the launch area (low clearance vehicles need to take care), backed up the truck and began to unload all of our gear.
+We bounced down the rough road into the launch area (low clearance vehicles need to take care of), backed up the truck, and began to unload all of our gear.
 As I pulled the motor out, I noticed that the battery to drive it was not in the back of the truck.
-That thing weighs about 40 pounds so it’s always my responsibility to load it up.
-I confessed the lack of the battery to the Basswife and immediately got “the look”.
-But, all was not lost since I had remembered to bring the canoe paddles.
+That thing weighs about 40 pounds, so it’s always my responsibility to load it up.
+I confessed the lack of battery to the Basswife and immediately got “the look.”
+But all was not lost since I remembered bringing the canoe paddles.
 Given that we were not motorized, we would not be able to range as far down the lake as we had on our previous trip.

 We paddled across from the launch point and began to work down the shoreline towards the Kellogg Road bridge.
-In short order, we picked up some small bass like the one shown below.
-Uncharacteristically, they were hitting on spinners as opposed to the plastic baits I usually rigged.
-Maybe it had something to do with the fact that the water was just starting to cool down as we headed into the fall and it was uncharacteristically clear which provided the ability of the spinner to make a bigger impact than a slow, gently moving plastic bait.
+In short order, we picked up some small bass like the one below.
+Uncharacteristically, they were hitting on spinners instead of the plastic baits I usually rigged.
+Maybe it had something to do with the fact that the water was starting to cool down as we headed into the fall, and it was uncharacteristically clear, which provided the ability of the spinner to make a bigger impact than a slow, gently moving plastic bait.

 The water in this part of the lake was about to 10 to 15 feet deep 20 feet off the shore.
-It does get shallower farther up the lake and eventually tails off into a shallow foot or two which might hold some bass when they move shallow to spawn (please catch and release any bedding fish!).
+It gets shallower farther up the lake and eventually tails off into a shallow foot or two, which might hold some bass when they move shallow to spawn (please catch and release any bedding fish!).
 We continued to fish and paddle down towards the bridge with a gap in the action until we got to the other side.
-There were a few guys fishing from south shore near the bridge but it did not look like they were having much luck.
-We paddled around the bridge, giving them space, into a cove where we picked up a few more bass near some weed beds on top water plugs.
-At this point, the wind started to pick up and blew us down the eastern shore at a slow constant rate.
+A few guys were fishing from the south shore near the bridge, but it did not look like they were having much luck.
+We paddled around the bridge, giving them space, into a cove where we picked up a few more bass near weed beds on top water plugs.
+At this point, the wind started to pick up and blew us down the eastern shore at a slow, constant rate.
 I really missed having the trolling motor to be able to moderate our drift.
 Lacking that, we just fished as we went.
-I would paddle periodically to ensure that we were offset from the shore the appropriate distance.
+I would paddle periodically to ensure that we were offset from the shore at the appropriate distance.

 Being a little bit lazy on this nice Saturday afternoon, I did not want to go too far down the lake so I cut across to the east side where we began fishing our way back up.
 This was a little tougher going as I ended up doing more paddling than fishing to keep the canoe in the right place against the wind.
 Clearly, where the lake broadened out, the wind was having a larger impact on our ability to hold position.
 The east side of the lake is better looking in terms of shoreline structure than the west side.
 On the east shore, we found a number of weed beds that ran down into the lake to become the border marking a decent drop-off.